Winter Festivals and More Outdoor Fun

 It’s easy to be grumpy about winter.
 At least once a week I ask Siri to tell me how many minutes of sun we’ve gained back since late December, my driveway is an icy death trap, I dream of jumping into a pool of lotion to finally reach all the dry skin spots, and I’m sick of dressing in 15 layers so I’ll be warm outside, yet not overheat in my little office.

 The key to staving off winter grumpiness, I think, is to embrace the things it does have to offer.
-I’m not only talking about skiing and riding, though that’s certainly widely available within New Hampshire.
+I’m not only talking about skiing and riding, though both are certainly widely available in New Hampshire.
 I get that not everyone is into strapping slippery boards on their feet and hurtling down a mountain.
 There’s more to do than hitting the slopes though — cross-country skiing, snowshoeing, fat biking, ice climbing, skating — those are just some of the fun winter activities you can find, and all are open to beginners.
 Speaking for the incurably uncoordinated, however, sports alone aren’t necessarily enough incentive to learn to tolerate, never mind enjoy, winter.
-Come, join me at the ice bar (here, here, here or here) and we’ll talk about the following fun winter diversions for the less-than-athletically inclined.
+Come, join me at the ice bar (yes, those are real things and they’re fantastic) and we’ll talk about the following fun winter diversions for the less-than-athletically inclined.

 Winter Festivals and Carnivals

 Outdoor festivals aren’t just for summer.
-In fact, there are a number of multi-day events happening around the state, from the iconic Dartmouth Winter Carnival (celebrating 109 years and Dartmouth College’s 250th anniversary) to the brand new Winter Fest in Concord.
+In fact, there are a number of multi-day events happening around the state, from the iconic Dartmouth Winter Carnival (celebrating 110 years) to the relatively new Winter Fest in Concord.

-Winter Fest is debuting in 2019, but it’s held in conjunction with a longstanding winter favorite — the Black Ice Pond Hockey Tournament.
+Winter Fest is back for a second year and held in conjunction with a longstanding winter favorite — the Black Ice Pond Hockey Tournament.
 You can take advantage of the free shuttle service that will ferry people between the hockey tournament in White Park to the festival activities in downtown Concord.
 The big attractions include an ice-carving competition and demonstrations, plus four themed ice bars with a luge on the patio at O Steaks and Seafood.
 There will also be games and activities for kids and families, such as the cornhole tournament, warm-up stations with hot cocoa and s’mores, the chance to meet an NHL player and more.
 Check out the entire schedule of events here.

 This family-friendly winter carnival includes snowball fights, ice sculpture competitions and plenty of hot cocoa sipping.
 There are also crafts for kids, train rides and pictures with polar bears and ice princesses.

-In honor of Dartmouth College’s 250th anniversary, the theme of this iconic winter carnival is Ice Age: 250 Years of Winter.
 This three-day festival begins on Thursday evening with the opening celebration and concludes with a 99-cent ski day at Oak Hill and the Skiway on Sunday.
 Other activities include the polar bear swim, human dogsled race, ice carving and more.
-While you’re on campus, consider warming up with a trip to the newly reopened Hood Museum of Art, which is once again available to the public after a lengthy and extensive renovation (opens January 26, 2019).
+While you’re on campus, consider warming up with a trip to the revamped Hood Museum of Art, which is once again available to the public after a lengthy and extensive renovation.

 Newport Winter Carnival